companieshouse/node-session-handler/README.md

 ```
 SESSION_APP_KEY=lfp_appeals_frontend
 ```
+Please be sure that this value is unique enough so as not to overwrite another app's data in Redis

 - Also make sure that the value set in the global config parameter `CACHE_SERVER` is sufficient for your needs.
 You might want to overwrite in your app config to use a self-configured host.

 ## Usage